Airbnb Business Model

 This is the most popular fee structure.
 A service fee is deducted from the host payout, and visitors also pay a service fee.

-Guest service fee: The majority of guests pay a service fee of less than 14.2 percent of the booking subtotal (the nightly rate plus cleaning fee and additional guest fee, if applicable, but excluding Airbnb fees and taxes).
-The fee varies depending on a number of booking considerations and is shown to visitors before they book a reservation and during checkout.
+- Guest service fee: The majority of guests pay a service fee of less than 14.2% of the booking subtotal (the nightly rate plus cleaning fee and additional guest fee, if applicable, but excluding Airbnb fees and taxes).
+The fee varies depending on a number of booking considerations and is shown to visitors before they book a reservation and during checkout

 Host-only fee

 The entire service fee is deducted from the host payout, and guests pay no Airbnb service fee.
-The host-only fee, which is mandatory for hotels and some other hosts, usually varies from 14 percent to 16 percent.
+The host-only fee, which is mandatory for hotels and some other hosts, usually varies from 14-16%.
 It is also required for software-connected hosts unless the majority of their listings are located in the United States, Canada, the Bahamas, Mexico, Argentina, Taiwan, or Uruguay.
 Airbnb Plus hosts and hosts with Super Strict cancellation policies can be charged a higher fee.
 The service charge charged by hosts for listings in Mainland China is 10%.
-According to Airbnb, we can also charge a 20% service fee for experiences to help cover the costs of the products, services, and support we provide, including maintaining liability insurance for most experiences, unless otherwise agreed to by the host and Airbnb.
+According to Airbnb, hosts are charged a 20% service fee for experiences to help cover the costs of the products, services, and support it provides, including maintaining liability insurance for most experiences, unless otherwise agreed to by the host and Airbnb.

 Profitability for Hosts

 An Airbnb rental that is fully booked could be more lucrative than renting the same property to a long-term single tenant.
-This is because you can normally charge more on a nightly basis.
-According to Earnest, a low-interest lender, Airbnb hosts make an average of $924 per month.
-Of course, your income will vary greatly depending on where you live, how often you rent out your room, the condition of your house, and the services you provide.
-Airbnb and other short-term rental sites can be extremely profitable, particularly if you are diligent and willing to put in the effort to attract and retain renters.
+This is because hosts can normally charge more on a nightly basis.
+According to a low-interest lender, Airbnb hosts make an average of $924 per month.
+Of course, hosts' income will vary greatly depending on where the property is located, how often they rent out their property room, the condition of the property, and the services they provide.
+Airbnb and other short-term rental sites can be extremely profitable, particularly if hosts are diligent and willing to put in the effort to attract and retain renters.
 However, the running costs would almost certainly be higher than those of a conventional rental house, and restrictions have made investing in Airbnb difficult, if not illegal, in many areas.
-Before you invest in Airbnb, make sure you do your research.
+Hence, hosts are advised to do their research before they explore Airbnb as a renting option, for example, using the prorated rent calculator from omnicalculator.
+Guests could, likewise, educate themselves on the fair rental price to negotiate with the hosts, if they so choose.
+For hosts, the traditional route — renting the property to single tenant — offers stability and simpler math.
+However, if they choose this long-term route, they swap the dynamic nightly rates for monthly leases, where a prorated rent calculator could help calculate mid-month move-ins and set prices that are profitable.

 Key Resources

-Among Airbnb’s key resources are the platform and mobile app itself (first), the content generated by the partners — both the properties available and the assessments and reviews —, its human resources, and its algorithm.
+Among Airbnb's key resources are the platform and mobile app, the content generated by the partners — both, the properties and assessments (reviews), its human resources, and its algorithm.

 Key Activities

-Undoubtedly, Airbnb’s main key activity is the development and maintenance of the platform itself, where all the experience takes place.
-Aside from that, other key activities include sales and marketing for acquiring new hosts and guests, information security for all partners and users, and customer service (on both sides), including conflict intermediation.
+Undoubtedly, Airbnb's main key activity is the development and maintenance of the platform itself, where all the experience takes place.
+Other key activities include sales and marketing for acquiring new hosts and guests, information security for all partners and users, and customer service (on both sides), including conflict intermediation.

 Key Partners

-Certainly, Airbnb’s biggest key partners are its hosts, which can be private owners or hotels and inns, for example.
+Certainly, Airbnb's biggest key partners are its hosts, which can be private owners, hotels, and inns, for example.
 If there were no people interested in listing their rooms and properties in the app, the platform has no reason to exist.
-Other partners include professional photographers, who provide their services for the platform, insurance companies that secure the rental properties, as well as investors, who have made it possible to build the entire Airbnb structure.
+Other partners include professional photographers, who provide their services for the platform, insurance companies that secure the rental properties, as well as investors, who have made it possible to build the entire Airbnb infrastructure.

 Cost Structure